hack4impact-uiuc/eslint-plugin/docs/rules/no-null-ternary.md

 # no-null-ternary

-Forbids placing `null` on one side of a ternary operator inside a component's `render` method.
+Forbids placing `null` on one side of a ternary operator inside a JSX section.

 This rule is fixable using the `--fix` option.